 Because the HHS OIG and SAM.gov federal databases refer to exclusions as “sanctions”, there is often confusion amongst healthcare and compliance professionals and the two terms are incorrectly used interchangeably.

 A sanction (also referred to as a medical sanction) is the result of a disciplinary action taken against an individual’s license by a state administrative board- commonly by a state licensing board.
 Sanctions can be imposed for many reasons but are primarily the result of patient abuse, criminal convictions related to diversion of controlled substances, or healthcare fraud.

 An exclusion, however, is the result of an extreme sanction which is issued by the HHS OIG (Office of Inspector General).
 Exclusions are typically reserved for those who pose a high risk to patients or a program’s integrity.

 Prior to a healthcare professional receiving a sanction, there has been a due process hearing at the license or disciplinary board and/or the excluding agency.
 Thus, the individual has an opportunity to present his/her case.
 Upon the issuance of a penalty, sanction, or disciplinary action, an individual’s license may be restricted, revoked, suspended, or other measures placed upon it.
 This process can take months and even years to progress.

 What are the Consequences of a Healthcare Sanction?

-How do Healthcare Sanctions Affect Your Organization?
+How can Healthcare Sanctions Impact Your Organization?